2022 Atlantic hurricane season: Hurricane Lisa

-There were no reports of fatalities connected with Lisa.
-Passing over Belize City as it made landfall on November 2, High winds knocked down trees and electric poles, and damaged several homes; some structures collapsed completely.
-Altogether, the 12 shelters set up in the city housed 1,221 people.
+Passing over Belize City as it made landfall on November 2, Lisa generated high winds that knocked down trees and electric poles, and damaged several homes; some structures collapsed completely.
+Additionally, storm surge and heavy precipitation inundated many areas of the city.
+Altogether, the 12 shelters set up in Belize City housed 1,221 people.
+Throughout Belize, the hurricane destroyed about 500 homes and damaged around 5,000 others.
+Damage in the country totaled roughly $100 million.
 In Guatemala, Lisa caused flooding and a landslide, which damaged homes and property.
 About 143 people in the municipalities of Melchor de Mencos and San José were evacuated to shelters.
 Lisa also brought heavy rains to southern Mexico.